R-S-Maneesh/customer-churn-intelligence-platform/README.md

 ## License

-This project is intended for academic and portfolio submission use.
-Add a formal license before public distribution.
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

 ## Author